containeroo/certalert/README.md

 ### PEM (Privacy Enhanced Mail)

-PEM format is a de-facto file format for storing and sending cryptographic keys and certificates.
-It's recognized by its `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` delimiters.
+PEM, a predominant file format, is instrumental in storing and transmitting cryptographic keys and certificates.
+It's discernible by its unique delimiters, `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.

-**Detected file extensions**:
+**Recognized file extensions**:

 - `.pem`
 - `.crt`